tosca07/picochess/README.md

 Installation
 ------------
 Note: Everything is really early and experimental and installation script has only been testad with PI 4 64bit.
-I have not testad DGT hardware yet.
+D I have done some initial basic testing with a browser and a DGT bluetooth board.
+The install script has not been tested with a DGT board yet.
+I have only tested PI 4 64bit so far.

 1. You need a Raspberry PI 4 (or 3) and a 32G SD card.
 2. Use Raspberry Pi Imager to crete a PI operating system on your SD card as follows: